-A unique group that combines musical elements from Classical, World, Jazz and Native American sensibilities, THE HEVREH ENSEMBLE presents original compositions on dozens of instruments from around the globe as way to help promote diversity, exploration, spirituality, tolerance and world peace.
+A unique group that combines musical elements from classical, world, jazz and Native American sensibilities, THE HEVREH ENSEMBLE performs on dozens of instruments from around the globe, presenting group member Jeff Adler’s compositions that are often inspired by themes from religious and racial tolerance and environmental sustainability.
 Since its founding in 2004, Hevreh has toured throughout the United States and Europe, meeting with audience and critical acclaim for its passionate performances and inspiring programming.

 Recent highlights of The Hevreh Ensemble’s United States touring include performances at Hofstra University, Hudson River Museum, Museum of Tolerance New York, Newport Music Festival and Saint-Gaudens National Historic Site, while a grant from the Harold Grinspoon Foundation allowed the group to tour Massachusetts’ Pioneer Valley.
 Abroad, the ensemble has appeared in Austria (Vienna), The Czech Republic (Prague), Germany (Berlin, Bonn, Hamburg, Munich), The Netherlands (Amsterdam) and Poland (Krakow).

 The Hevreh Ensemble has a special dedication to the expansion of global knowledge and awareness of other cultures and artistic traditions.
 In this regard, it has been the recipient of highly competitive Faculty Research and Development grants from Hoftra University to further its members’ collective research: The Cherokee Native American Indian Flute; How Cultural

 Languages Affect the Sound of an Instrument; Researching the Effects of “Sound Perception” on